-If a child is considered to be 'terminally ill' then their claim should be treated under the 'special rules' and they should automatically be awarded the higher rate care component (worth £101.10 per week) for help with their personal care.
+If a child is considered to be 'terminally ill' then their claim should be treated under the 'special rules' and they should automatically be awarded the higher rate care component (worth £108.55 per week) for help with their personal care.
 Moreover, if they can meet any of the conditions for the mobility component then they should get that also.

-A child should be considered to be 'terminally ill' if they suffer from a progressive disease' and as a result of that condition their death may, in consequence, be reasonably expected within the next 12 months (formerly six months pre 3rd April 2023.
+A child should be considered to be 'terminally ill' if they suffer from a progressive disease' and as a result of that condition their death may, in consequence, be reasonably expected within the next 12 months (prior to 3.4.2023 this period was six months).